 Set includes six rustic wooden spoons.
-Each spoon has a smooth, shiny finish that produces a pleasing mouth feel.
-Spoons are lightweight but durable.
-The extra long handle provides a balanced, comfortable grip.
-Spoons do not retain heat from soup like a traditional steel spoon would.
+Smooth, shiny finish gives pleasing mouth feel.
+Lightweight but durable.
+Extra-long handle provides balanced, comfortable grip.
+These don't retain heat like traditional steel spoons do.

-Available in a set of 6 or 8 spoons.
-The spoon's edges are smooth and gentle on the corners of your mouth.
-They have the same look and feel as a restaurant-quality soup spoon.
-The simple design is easy to match with preexisting silverware.
+Available in a set of six or eight.
+Smooth edges are gentle on mouth.
+Same look and feel as restaurant-quality versions.
+Simple design matches easily with other silverware.
 The handle, while thin, is sturdy.